 The FASB issued ASU 2018-13, Fair Value Measurement; Disclosure Framework - Changes to the Disclosure Requirement for Fair Value Measurement (Topic No. 820).
 This update modifies the disclosure requirements on fair value measurements.
-This ASU is effective for reporting periods after December 15, 2019.
-The adoption of this ASU will not have a material impact on the combined financial statements.
+The adoption of this ASU in 2020 did not have a material impact on the combined financial statements.